 The B2B side of Caliper’s business is CBD solutions for CPG experts.

 CBD, Singer argues, is like caffeine in the sense that it doesn’t work with everything.
-It would be weird to have caffeine in your yogurt, but it’s not weird having it in Diet Coke.
+It would be weird to have caffeine in your yogurt, but it’s not strange having it in Diet Coke.

 “CBD is extremely bitter,” he explained.
-“It’s the most bitter compound we’ve ever worked with and that includes caffeine, which is the standard for bitterness.
+“It’s the most bitter compound we’ve ever worked with, and that includes caffeine, which is the standard for bitterness.
 You can multiply that problem when you start focusing on particle size.”

-If someone approached Caliper and said, “Hey, I’ve got a juice I want to infuse with CBD,” Singer said that he’d tell them Caliper’s got a few different RTD liquid concentrates designed for their tea and offer one with an underlying sweetness profile that can be labeled as natural flavors.
-That’s a good base product for someone to work with because the underlying sweetness is in the product already.
+“If someone approached Caliper and said, ‘Hey, I’ve got a juice I want to infuse with CBD,’” Singer said.
+He’d tell them, “Caliper’s got a few different RTD liquid concentrates designed for their tea on offer, one with an underlying sweetness profile and a natural flavors label.
+That’s a good base product for someone to work with because the underlying sweetness is already in the product.”